scikit-hep/awkward/docs-sphinx/reference/ak.layout.Content.rst

 Return the value of the outermost parameter matching ``key`` in a sequence of nested lists, stopping at the first record or tuple layer.

-If a layer has :doc:`ak.types.UnionType`, the value is only returned if all possibilities have the same value.
+If a layer has :class:`ak.types.UnionType`, the value is only returned if all possibilities have the same value.

 .. _ak.layout.Content.rpad: